Things Left to Do: Plot

-Morgan takes Virginia to his community and tells Alicia (Alycia Debnam-Carey), Dwight (Austin Amelio), Althea (Maggie Grace) and Charlie (Alexa Nisenson) that if Virginia dies, she would endanger the lives of Grace and Daniel and that they need to keep her safe.
-However, Strand, the rebel Pioneers, and Sherry's group arrive and demand justice from Morgan; Virginia accepts her fate.
-Morgan is about to execute Virginia in front of everyone, but can't bring himself to do it.
+Morgan brings Virginia to his settlement and tells Alicia (Alycia Debnam-Carey), Dwight (Austin Amelio), Althea (Maggie Grace) and Charlie (Alexa Nisenson) to keep Virginia safe.
+However, Strand, the rebel Pioneers, and the masked group arrive, demanding justice from Morgan.
+Virginia accepts her fate and tells Morgan she’ll free Grace and Daniel if Morgan kills her himself.
+Morgan is about to publicly execute Virginia, but stops himself.

-Later, Virginia confesses to Dakota that she is not her sister but instead her daughter, and Dakota rejects her.
-Sherry and Strand's group again demand Virginia be turned over to them, but Morgan tells them that killing her would not resolve anything.
-Morgan invites everyone to join his community, but Strand decides to remain with the Pioneers.
-In Virginia's cell, Alicia and Morgan tell her that she and Dakota are being exiled and will be killed if they return.
-June stays with her while the others get Dakota, and both discuss their past conflicts concerning their daughters.
-Enraged by the murder of John, June realizes that everything that has happened was because of Virginia, and kills her.
-Having gotten her revenge, June leaves Morgan’s community.
+Virginia confesses to Dakota that she is her mother, but Dakota rejects her.
+Sherry and Strand's groups again demand Virginia be turned over.
+Morgan refuses; he invites everyone to join his settlement instead.
+Strand chooses to remain with the Pioneers.
+Sherry also declines despite Dwight’s pleas.

+Alicia and Morgan informs Virginia that she and Dakota are being exiled and will be killed if they return.
+June stays to treat Virginia’s wound; the two women discuss their history with their respective daughter.
+Concluding that Virginia’s overprotection of Dakota is what led to John’s death, June turns on Virginia and kills her.
+Her revenge fulfilled, June leaves the settlement.

 Production

 The episode marks the final appearance of John Dorie (Garret Dillahunt), who was killed in the previous episode despite his death, the character's corpse and flashbacks appears in the episode.
-In turn, the episode marks the final appearance of Colby Minifie who portrays Virginia from the previous season in the episode "Leave What You Don't".
+In turn, the episode marks the final appearance of Colby Minifie who portrays Virginia from the previous season in the episode "Things Left to Do ".
 Virginia is murdered by June Dorie (Jenna Elfman) who blamed her for the death of her husband.